firework8/BRL/README.md

 This repo is based on [MS-G3D](https://github.com/kenziyuliu/ms-g3d), [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN), and [PYSKL](https://github.com/kennymckormick/pyskl).

 Thanks to the original authors for their work!

+## Citation

+Please cite this work if you find it useful:

+      @article{liu2023balanced,
+        title={Balanced Representation Learning for Long-tailed Skeleton-based Action Recognition}, author={Liu, Hongda and Wang, Yunlong and Ren, Min and Hu, Junxing and Luo, Zhengquan and Hou, Guangqi and Sun, Zhenan}, journal={arXiv preprint arXiv:2308.14024},
+        year={2023}
+      }

 ## Contact
 For any questions, feel free to contact: `hongda.liu@cripac.ia.ac.cn`